Accounting and Taxation

 Prerequisites: TXGB 7184 or GBA Waiver IndvBus Entity Tax with a score of 070.

 ACGB 7105.
-Financial Accounting.
-(3 Credits)
+Intermediate Financial Accounting I. (3 Credits)

 The course is the first of two which focuses on the theory and techniques utilized in corporate financial reporting.
 It provides an in-depth understanding of current and non-current assets and how they are accounted for in accordance with financial accounting standards.
-It emphasizes the analysis and understanding of balance sheets, income statements and statements of cash flow rather than the mechanics of their construction.
+It emphasizes the analysis and understanding of balance sheets, income statements, and statements of cash flow rather than the mechanics of their construction.

 Attribute: ABEP.